cchirico/emissions-calculator-group1/README.md

 ## Emissions Methodology
 ### This section will contain information on emissions calculation method for transport sources:
+#### Defining the term "Vehicle"
 To have a basic understanding it is important to have a classification of transport as urban transport or industrial transport (e.g. maritime, air).
 For a more segregated classification of the term "vehicle" under EC standards, this [link](https://www.eafo.eu/knowledge-center/european-vehicle-categories), connected to the last study of ["Determining the Environmental Impacts of Conventional and Alternatively Fuelled Vehicles Through LCA"](https://ec.europa.eu/clima/sites/clima/files/transport/vehicles/docs/2020_study_main_report_en.pdf) by Ricardo Energy and Environment for the European Comission.
 The segregation used in this study is practical for our purposes.
 However, a more advanced methodology is used than what is our intention with this app.

+#### Conversion Factors for Greenhouse Gas Reporting
+[Here](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/891105/Conversion_Factors_2020_-_Condensed_set__for_most_users_.xlsx) are the conversion factors used by UK and international organisations to report on 2020 greenhouse gas emissions.
+For instance, one can find how many kilograms of CO2 emissions the different car types